smallw00d2211/weaviate-io/developers/weaviate/modules/reader-generator-modules/sum-transformers.md

 > <em>"The Eiffel Tower is a landmark in Paris, France."</em>

 :::note GPUs preferred
-For maximum performance of your queries, transformer-based models should run with GPUs.
+For maximum querying performance, transformer-based models should run with GPUs.
 CPUs can be used, however, this will significantly slow down your queries.
 :::